(Benign Tumors Of The Uterus)

 - It is not known exactly why women develop uterine fibroids.

-- Uterine fibroids are diagnosed by pelvic exam and even more commonly by ultrasound.
+- Uterine fibroids are diagnosed by pelvic exam and by ultrasound.

 - If treatment for uterine fibroids is required, both surgical and medical treatment options are available.